 ZES offers a new energy system to make inland shipping more sustainable: a complete product and services package for emission-free sailing based on exchangeable battery containers with green electricity, charging stations, technical support and an innovative payment concept for barge owners.
 Clean, climate neutral and ready to face the competition with fossil fuels.

-ZES was founded by the companies ING, energy and technical service provider ENGIE, maritime technology company Wärtsilä and the Port of Rotterdam Authority.
+The shares of ZES are held by four companies: supplier of emission-free transportation ecosystems Ebusco, ING, maritime technology company Wärtsilä and the Port of Rotterdam Authority.
 The Ministry of Infrastructure & Water Management is supporting this initiative together with the Province of South Holland.

 ZES makes more sustainable inland shipping possible with a new, clean and affordable transport system.